 There are low volume and high volume saline solution applicators.
 High volume applicators force more than 60mL into the nasal cavity, while low volume force less than 5mL.5 A neti pot is an example of a high volume applicator.
 According to the 2016 International Consensus Statement on Allergy and Rhinology: Rhinosinusitis, a high volume nasal irrigation applicator providing a volume greater than 200mL is the ideal method to reduce nasal inflammation.6

-Turmeric is a bright yellow household spice that can also be used as an anti-inflammatory.
+Turmeric is a bright yellow household spice that is sometimes used as an anti-inflammatory home remedy.
 One study tested the effects of curcumin, the active ingredient in turmeric, on the mast cells of mice.
 Mast cells make up about 10% of the inflammatory cells in the nasal cavity7, and they become activated when an allergen, such as pollen, meets an IgE antibody.
-When curcumin was administered in the presence of the allergen, the allergen-mediated activation of mast cells was blocked.8 This study suggests that turmeric could help relieve the nasal inflammation associated with allergic rhinitis.
+When curcumin was administered in the presence of the allergen, the allergen-mediated activation of mast cells was blocked.8 This study suggests that turmeric could help relieve the nasal inflammation associated with allergies.

 A study tested the effects of a 2% fresh ginger diet on mice with induced allergic rhinitis.
 The mice that consumed the ginger diet displayed a significant reduction in sneezing and nasal sensitivity to their allergen.9 The researchers also observed reduced activation of mast cells in these ginger-fed mice.
-According to these results, fresh ginger may help reduce nasal inflammation and relieve nasal sensitivity in those with allergic rhinitis.
+According to these results, fresh ginger may be another home remedy that may help reduce nasal inflammation and relieve nasal sensitivity in those with allergies.

 Probiotics are living microorganisms that can contribute to the microbiome in the body.
 Probiotics, such as Lactobacillus paracasi, are found in yogurt and other fermented dairy products.
 One study tested the effect of this bacteria administered orally to 31 adults with allergic rhinitis for eight weeks.
 They found a significant reduction in inflammation response.10 Another study tested the probiotic Lactobacillus casei in preschool children with allergic rhinitis.
 They tested 187 children between the ages of 2-5 and gave them either fermented milk containing Lactobacillus casei for 12 months or a placebo.
 The rhinitis episodes were less frequent in those that received the probiotic.11